 1. Leadership Commitment: Setting the Tone from the Top

 An inclusive workplace starts with leadership.
-When executives and managers actively support diversity and inclusion (D&I), employees take it seriously.
+When executives and managers actively support civility, respect, diversity and inclusion, employees tend to respond positively.

 Actionable Steps:

-• Publicly commit to D&I goals – Leaders should share their vision and progress regularly.
+• Openly commit to an inclusion plan – Leaders share their vision and progress regularly.

-• Hold leaders accountable – Tie D&I efforts to performance reviews and bonuses.
+• Hold leaders accountable – Tie engagement and inclusion efforts to performance and KPIs.

 • Lead by example – Encourage leaders to participate in training and employee resource groups (ERGs).